Super Bowl LIX: Pregame

 Jazz and R&B singer Jon Batiste performed the U.S. national anthem, musician Trombone Shorty and contemporary Christian music singer Lauren Daigle performed "America the Beautiful", and R&B singer Ledisi accompanied by the Greater New Orleans High School Choral Collective performed "Lift Every Voice and Sing".
 Stephanie Nogueras and Otis Jones IV provided American Sign Language (ASL) interpretation.
+The anthem was concluded with a flyover by the U.S. Marine Corps of two F-35B Lightning II fighters of Marine Fighter Attack Squadron VMFA-542 and four MV-22 Ospreys of Marine Medium Tiltrotor Squadron VMM-774 and VMM-764.

 Two unannounced surprise performances also were part of the pregame festivities.
 First was a pre-recorded rendition of "Hold My Hand" by Lady Gaga in recognition of the terror attack in New Orleans, the southern California wildfires, the Potomac River mid-air collision, Hurricane Helene, Hurricane Milton, and the Med Jets Flight 056 accident, which was taped on Bourbon Street.
 After that was a live performance by New Orleans native Harry Connick Jr. alongside the Southern University Wall of Sound marching band, and other local musicians.